csecht/Search-Engines-Scraper/README.md

 ```
 ...and the remaining results.
 All results would be printed to Terminal and written to a file automatically titled: Results_gov+forest+policies.txt

 Arguments: --help, --about, or --use.
-The command `multi_search --use` provides examples of search term syntax.
+The command `multi_search.py --use` provides examples of search term syntax.